-- As they occur In this case, you would want receive the email notices from Sage/TransNational and mange these each time you receive an email for each individual failed transaction.
+- As they occur In this case, you would want to receive the email notices from Sage/TransNational and mange these each time you receive an email for each individual failed transaction.

 - Weekly or monthly If you prefer to handle these on a schedule, you would do this using the EFT Rejects report on your payment processor’s website.

-Whenever you choose to do manage failed transactions, you should follow the instructions for Returned Checks to manage the TouchPoint portion of this.
+Whenever you choose to manage failed transactions, you should follow the instructions for Returned Checks to manage the TouchPoint portion of this.
 Remember, you also need to account for these returns in your GL.

 General Ledger and Online Processing¶